 How Much Does It Cost To Build A Duplex?

-How much does it cost to build a duplex and incorporate it into your portfolio of real estate holdings as a possible investment or rental property?
+How much does it cost to build a duplex?
+If you want to build a pair of units in order to incorporate them into your portfolio of real estate holdings, it’s a question that you’ll want to explore.

 Here, we take a closer look at how much it costs to build a duplex – and whether doing so might make sense for you.